gormanjp/WTname-game/README.md

-# WTname-game
+# Willow Tree Flash Cards

 Simple app for searching people or quizzing yourself on names.
 Search by name or job title.
 Click the picture to see name and job info.

 To run:
 1. clone repo onto your local machine